Red Lorry Yellow Lorry: History

 In 1985, the band's debut album, Talk About the Weather, was released and peaked at No. 3 on the NME independent albums chart.
-The album, which most fans consider to be the band's best, received generally positive reviews and sold extremely well for a small label offering.
+The album, which most fans consider to be the band's best, received generally positive reviews and sold well for a small label offering.
 "Hollow Eyes", a single taken from the album, attained good sales as well, as did follow-up non-LP singles "Chance" and "Spinning Round", the latter of which is generally felt to be the Lorries's strongest song.

 The band released one more album on Red Rhino (Paint Your Wagon, which reached No. 3 on the NME indie chart) in 1986, a single ("Cut Down") and a four track EP ("Crawling Mantra", utilizing the one-time band name change to "The Lorries"), before signing to Situation Two, an offshoot of Beggars Banquet Records.
 Two albums followed, 1988's Nothing Wrong and 1989's Blow.
 Neither of the Beggars Banquet albums appeared on any mainstream pop charts.
 Singles, including "Only Dreaming (Wide Awake)" and "Open Up" (which upon its release was chosen as NME’s 'Single of the Week'), also failed to chart, and the band was subsequently dropped by the label.
 In 1991, the band released a further single, "Talking Back", and then the Blasting Off album on the tiny Sparkhead label, after which Reed broke up what was left of the band.

-In 2003, Reed revived the name Red Lorry Yellow Lorry and released four new songs in 2004, available via internet download only on the band’s website.
-The band toured frequently in the UK during 2004 and 2005, but although journalist Mick Mercer wrote in 2014 that "new material is on its way", no additional Red Lorry Yellow Lorry music has subsequently been released.
+In 2003, Reed revived the name Red Lorry Yellow Lorry and released four new songs in 2004, available via internet download only on the band's website.
+The band toured frequently in the UK during 2004 and 2005, but although journalist Mick Mercer wrote in 2014 that "new material is on its way", no additional Red Lorry Yellow Lorry music was subsequently released until 2024.
 In 2005, the band released Thunder in the Black Cave, a live DVD recorded in Belgium during their 2004 European tour.
-In 2006, Reed released an acoustic-based album, Minimal Animal, under the name 'Chris Reed Unit'.
+On November 14, 2005, Reed released an acoustic-based album, Minimal Animal, under the name 'Chris Reed Unit'.

+In 2024, the band released their first new material in almost 20 years with the track "Driving Black" posted on their website.